Is your commission structure so complex that even you must have help understanding it – and calculating a commission on a pending bid?

 [Email readers, continue here…] For those who have tried (and perhaps built) a commission structure based upon anything other than gross revenue, there are some relatively easy solutions for simplification.

-For recurring revenue, the commission should be calculated in advance for some stated number of contract months.
-Cancelled contracts would result in a chargeback against pre–calculated commissions, and charged against future earnings.
+For SaaS or other contracted recurring revenue, the commission should be calculated in advance for some stated number of contract months.
+Cancelled contracts would result in a chargeback against pre–calculated commissions and charged against future earnings.

 And simplification almost always leads to better sales efficiency, motivation, and more closings by those who now understand their portion of the profit from their work.